-Many courses are instructor-paced: they follow a schedule that the instructor sets, with assignments and exams that have specific due dates.
-In contrast, self-paced courses allow you to progress through the course at your own speed.
+The pacing of a course refers to how course teams run the course, and how learners can interact with the course material.
+Many courses are instructor- paced: they follow a schedule that the instructor sets, with assignments and exams that have specific due dates.
+In contrast, self-paced courses contain assignments without due dates.
+You can progress through the course at your own speed.

 Instructor-paced courses follow a set schedule.
 The course team sets specific due dates for assignments and exams, and you complete the course within a defined time period, such as eight or twelve weeks.

 Course materials become available at specific times as the course progresses.
 Assignments have due dates, and exams have start and end dates.
-On the Course page, indicators show when you have a graded assignment, as well as the due date for the assignment.
+In the course outline on the Course page, indicators show when you have a graded assignment, as well as the due date for the assignment.

 In most instructor-paced courses, certificates are generated within two weeks of the end of the course.

-For information about receiving certificates for an instructor-paced course, see Receiving a Certificate for a Course.
+For information about receiving certificates for an instructor-paced course, see Receiving a Certificate.

 Self-paced courses do not follow a set schedule.
 Course materials are completely available as soon as the course begins.
 Assignments and exams do not have start or due dates.
 The course shows indicators for graded assignments, but not due dates.
 You can complete assignments and exams at your own pace, as long as you complete all course work before the course ends.